Silver framework

 Key Area 2.3.3 – Creating learner social networks

-Schools should allocate time for all learners to chat about books with each other in one of the below ways, or in another way that suits their setting:
+Schools should allocate time for all learners to chat about reading materials with each other in one of the below ways, or in another way that suits their setting:

 Having a set time for peer discussion following ERIC time / other times as appropriate